For solar, battery & generator installers

 Which utilities and states do you cover?

-GridProfile tracks grid disturbances across all 50 states, DC, and Puerto Rico — over 3,100 counties.
-The ODIN federal feed covers every utility that reports to the DOE.
-On top of that, we run direct scrapers against 25+ major investor-owned utilities (Duke Energy, Entergy, PG&E, SCE, SDG&E, ComEd, PECO, PSEG, Dominion, Oncor, Georgia Power, Alabama Power, National Grid, AEP subsidiaries, FirstEnergy, and more) plus 90+ electric cooperatives through the NISC platform.
-If a utility serves customers in the U.S. and reports outage data, we're almost certainly tracking it.
+All 50 states, DC, and Puerto Rico: over 3,100 counties.
+The DOE's ODIN feed covers every reporting utility, and on top of that we run direct scrapers against 70+ utilities (Duke, Entergy, PG&E, ComEd, Dominion, Oncor, Georgia Power, FirstEnergy and Exelon families, AEP subsidiaries, and more) plus 90+ electric cooperatives.
+If a U.S. utility reports outage data, we're almost certainly tracking it.

 How current is the data?

-Grid events are polled every 10 minutes from both the federal ODIN system and direct utility feeds.
+We check for new grid events every 10 minutes from both the federal ODIN system and direct utility feeds.
 When your weekly report lands on Monday, the most recent datapoint is about 10 minutes old.
 Census demographics and housing data update annually when the ACS releases new estimates.
 Your report always tells you the data-freshness date so you know exactly what window you're looking at.

-What do the columns in the CSV mean?
+What do the columns in the Streets CSV mean?

 Here are the key columns, in plain English: